 Barbados is divided into eleven parishes, but for ease of planning your visit I can tell you that we loved being in Oistens, which is in Christ Church parish.
 We have found that staying in homes make our travels as a family much more enjoyable, thus we decided to rent this villa on AirBnB.
 We also rented a car through BCR Car Rentals in order to have the freedom to go wherever we wanted whenever we wanted.
 They provided car seat, so that we did not have to bring our own.
 Please keep in mind that driving in Barbados is extremely complicated due to the scarcity of street signs, however if you enjoy getting lost and having some adventures then I suggest it.

 The villa we rented is an old plantation house situated on an acre of land.
 There are four large air conditioned bedrooms and a huge kitchen.
 The home is an excellent family vacation spot with an infinity pool, tropical grounds, and proximity to all that Barbados has to offer.
 It has the bright, sun-drenched palette of the island and easy nonchalance of Caribbean living.
 We had our rental car, but if you choose to stay in a centrally located place such as this, you are only a fifteen minute walk to restaurants and beaches.
+If you have a large budget and want to stay somewhere very luxurious in Barbados, you should check out the The Great House Villa.
+It is a very nice place to stay.

 Where To Eat